 Taking advantage of free entry to National Parks can be a huge perk for budget-conscious travelers.
 But whether or not you have to pay an entry fee, visiting National Parks is bound to be an enriching part of any US travel adventure.

-Cheryl Wagemann is the shopping editor at Finder and is completely obsessed with all things, well, shopping.
-She is a beauty and style blogger with several journalism awards under her belt and experience writing for a tech giant.
+Cheryl Wagemann is a beauty and style blogger with several journalism awards from her time as a Gannett reporter.
 When she's not swatching new makeup shades or googling grammar rules, she can be found hiking or heading to the beach.

 How likely would you be to recommend finder to a friend or colleague?